Efforts to establish a sound material-cycle society

 Brother International Corporation (U.S.A.)

-In the U.S., the project is undertaken by collection and recycling contractors.
+In the United States, the project is undertaken by collection and recycling contractors.
 The system is administered in accordance with state and federal laws.

-The website of Brother International Corporation (U.S.A.)
-(BIC (USA)) explains how to return used toner cartridges, drum units, ink cartridges, and tape cassettes.
+The website of Brother International Corporation (U.S.A.) explains how to return used toner cartridges, drum units, ink cartridges, and tape cassettes.

-Used toner cartridges are collected in Canada via local sales facilities.
+Even in Canada used toner cartridges are collected via local sales facilities.

 Brother Sales, Ltd.